Menu

 • ElderCollege Learning Centre

-• 16
+• 18

 Join us for four sessions of lively but focused seminar-type presentations, where participants will be encouraged to consider and comment on four to six newsworthy topics each week.
 The course leader, Rod MacKinnon, avidly follows current events in the news.
 Each week he will focus on topics of interest at the international, national, and local levels.

 Participants will also be encouraged to present talking points for a newsworthy topic of their choosing.
-If you like to share your opinions and insights on what is happening in the wider world as well as closer to home, while staying up-to-date with matters affecting us all, then this is the course for you.
+If you like to share your opinions and insights on what is happening in the wider world as well as closer to home, while staying up to date with matters affecting us all, then this is the course for you.

-4 Sessions, $45 Class Size: 16
+4 Sessions, $45 Class size: max 16

 Location: ElderCollege Learning Centre